swissmarley/banking-system/README.md

 - Dashboard with account overview
 - Account management interface
 - Transaction form for deposits, withdrawals, and transfers
+- Dedicated pages for external payments and scheduled bills
 - Transaction history with search and filters
 - Mobile-responsive design